elYanuki/PopupEngine/README.md

 # Initialization

 Download the engine and inport it in your html's head `<script src='PopupEngine.js'></script>`.
+\
+If you are using typescript download the ts version and `import` it.

 Use `PopupEngine.init()` to create the html that the engine uses.
 The init function also accepts a optional config object with the following settings: